 How to volunteer in Cuba?
-For Roberta, Cuba had long been on her bucket list, so she took the leap and became a Cuba Global Volunteer.
-It turned out to be one of the most rewarding experiences.
-Read about her journey:
+For Roberta, Cuba had long been on her bucket list, so when she learned she could travel legally to Cuba with Global Volunteers, she didn’t hesitate.
+It turned out to be one of her most rewarding experiences.
+Read on for her journey in her own words:

-I first learned about Global Volunteers on Facebook, and I’ve always wanted to go to Cuba, so when I heard that they had an opening in their January 2018 volunteer program, I thought that would be a great way for me to combine my two passions – volunteering and photography.
-So I went to Cuba for two weeks with Global Volunteers to tutor English and learn about the Cuban culture, and I was amazed, enlightened, fulfilled, and rewarded beyond words with my experience there.
+I’ve always wanted to visit Cuba.
+I thought a Global Volunteers service program would be a great way for me to combine my two passions – volunteering and photography.
+So I joined a team for two weeks to tutor English, see the sights, and learn about the Cuban culture.
+I was amazed, enlightened, fulfilled, and rewarded beyond words with my experience there.
 I was able to capture some wonderful, colorful and touching photographs while gaining knowledge about the Cuban culture and giving back through teaching English.

 Global Volunteers is very organized, the cultural activities were excellent, the local contacts were brilliant, the students I tutored were wonderful and grateful, and the people of Cuba were warm and more than welcoming.